 We test intangible assets determined to have indefinite useful lives, including trademarks, franchise rights and goodwill, for impairment annually, or more frequently if events or circumstances indicate that assets might be impaired.
 Our Company performs these annual impairment tests as of the first day of our third fiscal quarter.
-We perform impairment tests using various valuation methodologies, including discounted cash flow models and a market approach, to determine the fair value of the indefinite-lived intangible asset or the reporting unit, as applicable.
+We perform impairment tests using various valuation methodologies, including discounted cash flow models and a market approach, to determine the fair value of the indefinite-lived intangible assets or the reporting unit, as applicable.
 We believe our assumptions are consistent with those a market participant would use.
 For indefinite-lived intangible assets, other than goodwill, if the carrying amount exceeds the fair value, an impairment charge is recognized in an amount equal to that excess.
 The Company has the option to perform a qualitative assessment of indefinite-lived intangible assets, other than goodwill, rather than completing the impairment test.
 The Company must assess whether it is more likely than not that the fair value of the intangible asset is less than its carrying amount.
 If the Company concludes that this is the case, it must perform the impairment testing described above.
 Otherwise, the Company does not need to perform any further assessment.

 We perform impairment tests of goodwill at our reporting unit level, which is generally one level below our operating segments.
 Our operating segments are primarily based on geographic responsibility, which is consistent with the way management runs our business.
-Our geographic operating segments are generally subdivided into smaller geographic regions.
-These geographic regions are our reporting units.
-Our Global Ventures operating segment includes the results of our Costa Limited ("Costa"), innocent and doğadan businesses, as well as fees earned pursuant to distribution coordination agreements between the Company and Monster Beverage Corporation ("Monster"), each of which is its own reporting unit.
+Our geographic operating segments are generally subdivided into smaller geographic regions, which are reporting units.
 The Bottling Investments operating segment includes all of our consolidated bottling operations, regardless of geographic location.
 Generally, each consolidated bottling operation within our Bottling Investments operating segment is its own reporting unit.
 Goodwill is assigned to the reporting unit or units that benefit from the synergies arising from each business combination.